 Families hoping for financial aid to help offset some of the burden will want to take a look at a new report by The Princeton Review, which ranked colleges based on how much money was awarded to students and how happy they are with the aid.

 Believe it or not, private schools ranked better in financial aid availability than public institutions, most likely because they have more money to spend.
-So while private colleges and universities have higher tuition, they appear to be more generous when it comes to doling out generous aid packages.
+So while private colleges and universities have higher tuition, they appear to be more generous when it comes to doling out generous aid packages helping students pay for college.
 It isn’t recommended to skip applications to schools with sky-high tuition prices because students might receive more aid that brings the costs closer to cheaper alternatives.

 According to The Princeton Review, the top five schools for financial aid are: